Last Updated July, 2020

 Hungary is another choice for those who prefer a mild and cheap winter getaway.
 And honestly, this country is amazingly beautiful during each winter month.

 The temperature rarely drops below 0 degrees, so you will almost never see snow around the cities.
 But no, it is not going to look depressing.
-Of course, if you can, come during the Christmas markets time.
+Of course, if you can, come during the Christmas market time.
 During the holiday season, the city is stunning.
 But February is no less beautiful.

 The average temperature in Hungary in February is around 5C degrees.
 Days can be spent exploring the sights, and evenings soaking in the hot springs.